Myka Bering

 Myka Ophelia Bering is a fictional character on the U.S. television science fiction series, Warehouse 13 (2009–2014), portrayed by Joanne Kelly.
-In common with co-protagonist Agent Pete Lattimer (Eddie McClintock), Bering is a U.S. Secret Service agent.
+With co-protagonist Agent Pete Lattimer (Eddie McClintock), Bering is a U.S. Secret Service agent.
 Both have been seconded to the titular Warehouse 13, where their work involves collecting artifacts under conditions of highest classification secrecy.
 In opposition to her partner's happy-go-lucky attitude and reliance on intuition, Myka is smart, organized, and has a careful eye for detail.

 Character history

 Bering (born c.1982) is from Colorado Springs, Colorado, where her parents live.
-Early on in her life, Myka's parents open a bookstore called, "Bering and Sons," even though she has no brothers; the 'and Sons' is only added to make the establishment sound classier.
+Early on in her life Myka's parents opened a bookstore called, "Bering and Sons".
+Even though she has no brothers, the 'and Sons' is only added to make the establishment sound classier.
 She has one sister, Tracy, who Myka describes as "the pretty one" that all the boys were crazy about.
-Unlike her sister, Myka is a tomboy, and thus, instead of growing up playing with Barbies and was a member of Girl Scouts.
-As a teen one of her hobbies is fencing.
+Unlike her sister, Myka is a tomboy.
+As a teen one of her hobbies was fencing.
 She also enjoys books and is an avid reader.
 Myka attended Lincoln High School in Colorado Springs and graduated in 2000.
 She is a college graduate and was Pre-med and Pre-law at some point before being recruited into the Secret Service; at least one of these qualifications was obtained at the University of Colorado She has at least two tattoos, one on her right ankle and another on the inside.

 Organized and focused, Myka believes in hard work, solid planning, and steadfast execution.
-She never met a meticulously detailed mission outline she didn't like, and her attention to minutiae leads to her status as a rising star in the Secret Service despite a classified "situation" in Denver, Colorado.
-Reassigned to Washington, DC, Myka serves as an agent on presidential security detail.
+She never met a meticulously detailed mission outline she didn't like.
+Her attention to minutiae leads to her status as a rising star in the Secret Service, despite a classified "situation" in Denver Colorado.
+Reassigned to Washington DC, Myka serves as an agent on presidential security detail.